 In addition, ISP content filters won’t filter content accessed from mobile devices unless your ISP also provides your mobile broadband service.

 Built-in Operating System Controls

-Individual operating systems, such as Android, Microsoft Windows, and iOS/MacOS, have built-in parental controls that are generally more complex and effective than those offered by your ISP.
+Individual operating systems, such as Android, Microsoft Windows, and iOS/macOS, have built-in parental controls that are generally more complex and effective than those offered by your ISP.
 They also have the benefit of being free!
-If you haven’t turned on your parental controls yet, here is a brief guide to activating them on the three most popular operating systems.
+If you haven’t turned on your parental controls yet, here is a brief guide to activating them on the four most popular operating systems.